Magical Property of Fullerenes: Magic configurations on

-In the previous section we established several nonexistence results for magical configurations on fullerenes.
-The simplest case of a fullerene is $C_{24}$: the Schlegel diagram for this fullerene is presented on Figure 1. $C_{24}$ has $24$ vertices, 12 pentagonal and 2 hexagonal faces.
+In the previous section, we established several nonexistence results for magic configurations on fullerenes.
+The simplest case of a fullerene is $C_{24}$: the Schlegel diagram for this fullerene is presented in Figure \ref{Figure1}. $C_{24}$ has $24$ vertices, twelve pentagonal and two hexagonal faces.

-We start study of magical configurations on $C_{24}$ by examining its magical constants $S_p$ and $S_h$.
+We start the study of magic configurations on $C_{24}$ by examining its magic constants $S_p$ and $S_h$.
 Using \eqref{veza} we get

-The above linear Diophantine equation has solutions in positive integers, e.g. $S_p=50$ and $S_h=150$ so we cannot rule out possibility of magical property of $C_{24}$.
+The above linear Diophantine equation has solutions in positive integers, e.g. $S_p=50$ and $S_h=150$, so we cannot rule out the possibility of a magic property of $C_{24}$.

 From \eqref{veza24} it is evident that $S_h\equiv 0 \pmod 6$.
-The minimal possible value for $S_h$ is not less from the sum when the numbers from $\{1,2,3,4,\dots,12\}$ are placed on the hexagonal vertices which is $39$.
-On the other hand $S_h$ is not greater from the sum when $\{13,14,15,16,\dots,24\}$ are placed on the hexagonal vertices which is $111$.
+Two hexagonal $C_{24}$ do not share a vertex.
+The minimal possible value for $S_h$ is not less than the sum when the numbers from $\{1,2,3,4,\dots,12\}$ are placed on the hexagonal vertices, which is $39$.
+On the other hand $S_h$ is not greater than the sum when $\{13,14,15,16,\dots,24\}$ are placed on the hexagonal vertices, which is $111$.

-However, divisibility by $6$ implies $S_h\in\{42,48,54,60,66,72,78,84,90,96,102,108\}$ and the corresponding values for $S_p\in\{68, 67, 66,65, 64,63, 62, 61,60,59,58, 57\}$.
-We exhausted all obvious number theoretical arguments and no new constraints on the magical constants could be seen.
-Attempting to search for a magical configuration with these constants by hand appears pointless.
-Therefore we wrote a program to solve the following system of Diophantine equations for each of twelve possible pairs of magical constants $(S_p, S_h)$
+However, $S_h\equiv 0 \pmod 6$ implies $S_h\in\{42,48,54,60,66,72,78,84,90,96,102,108\}$ and the corresponding values for $S_p$ are $S_p\in\{68, 67, 66,65,64,63,62,61,60,59,58, 57\}$.
+We exhausted all obvious number-theoretic arguments and no new constraints on the magic constants could be obtained.
+Attempting to search for a magic configuration with these constants by hand appears pointless.
+Therefore, we wrote a program \cite{github} to check which permutations of the first 24 positive integers satisfy the system \eqref{sis1} of Diophantine equations for each of the twelve possible pairs of magic constants $(S_p, S_h)$.
+The variables are associated with the vertices labeled in Figure \ref{Figure2}.
+More about the program will be given in Appendix A.

-The variables correspond to the vertices labeled in Figure 1.
 Surprisingly, our program found many solutions in each of these twelve cases.

-The diagram in Figure 2 also represents the number of magical configurations on $C_{24}$.
+Figure \ref{Figure2} also illustrates the number of magic configurations on $C_{24}$.

-To conclude the analysis of $C_{24}$, we will provide examples of magical configurations on the fullerene.
-In Figure 3 we represent a magical configuration for each pair of twelve couples of the magical constants $S_p$ and $S_h$.
+To conclude the analysis of $C_{24}$, we will provide examples of magic configurations on it.
+In Figure \ref{Figure3} we represent a magic configuration for each pair of twelve couples of the magic constants $S_p$ and $S_h$.